gcp4hep/analysis-cluster/daskhub/README.md

 ## Installation

-Official daskhub installation instructions are here: https://docs.dask.org/en/latest/setup/kubernetes-helm.html
+This documentation will refer to our installation process of Dask Gateway + JupyterHub on a Kubernetes backend, in particular using the `daskhub` helm chart.
+The official `daskhub` installation instructions are here: https://docs.dask.org/en/latest/setup/kubernetes-helm.html

 Helm and other pre-requisites have to be followed from the official documentation.
-The file `values.yaml` contains the configuration of our current installation.
+The file `values.yaml` contains our desired configuration .
 ```
 helm upgrade --wait --install --render-subchart-notes dhub dask/daskhub --values=secrets.yaml
 ```